 The cloak that Jesus refers to was the simlāh (the Greek term being “himation”) or heavy outer garment worn by Jews.
 It provided protection from the elements and was for that reason regarded as one of an individual’s most important possessions.
 We’re told in Exodus 22:26-27 that if one takes another’s cloak as collateral for a loan, that it must be returned to its owner before sunset.
 Otherwise, the owner has nothing to cover himself with as he sleeps.
 Clearly, then, one’s cloak was an item of significant value.

 That Jesus would instruct his disciples to sell such a valuable item in order to buy a sword speaks volumes about the tremendous importance of guarding one’s life.
 One might be able to get by if he loses his outer garment, but the same cannot be said if he loses his life.
 Hence, it would make sense to prioritize a means of self-defense over an article of clothing.
-In telling his disciples to take adequate measures to defend themselves, Jesus is implying that self-defense against physical threats is each person’s moral obligation.
+In telling his disciples to take adequate measures to defend themselves, Jesus is implying that self-defense against physical threats is part of each person’s duty to take care of himself.

 It’s also noteworthy that in talking about the moneybag and knapsack, Jesus does not say anything about selling one’s possessions in order to acquire them.
 This is likely because they were commonplace items that the disciples already had.
-But when it came to swords, the disciples were to go out of their way to obtain them.
-Indeed, the mention of a sword (which functions as a force multiplier) indicates that self-defense is something to which Christians should be seriously committed.
+But when it came to swords, the disciples were to go out of their way to obtain them, to the point of giving up an item of great importance.
+Again, we see just how much value and significance is attributed to owning a sword.

 When the disciples respond by showing him two swords, Jesus responds with “it is enough,” as a sign of approval.
 Some have suggested that “it is enough” should be understood admonishingly, as in “Enough of this talk about swords!”
 But this doesn’t fit the text — it was Jesus himself who mentioned the sword, and so it would be strange for him to rebuke the disciples for responding appropriately to his own instruction.